jamessoni/MSc_Thesis/README.md

 Note: The first two cells are commented and should remain as such unless using the Google Colab (recommended) platform.

+#### Acknowledgements
+A very grateful thanks to my project supervisors Dr. Claire E. Heaney, Dr. Laetitia Mottet and Professor Christopher Pain for their guidance throughout.

 License: GNU General Public License v3.0